lazypower/framework/README.md

 ⚡ **Warning**: May cause excessive productivity and an irresistible urge to show off your terminal to strangers.

-## 🎯 The Magnificent Four
+## 🎯 The Terrific Three

 ### 📦 brew-packages.txt

 The holy grail of package names!
 This isn't just a text file—it's a curated collection of the finest software known to humankind.
 Each line represents hours of careful consideration and at least 3 cups of coffee.

-### 🍺 brew-setup.sh

-"In Homebrew We Trust" - This script doesn't just install packages, it performs digital alchemy to transmute your workstation into a developer's paradise.
-Side effects may include: spontaneous terminal poetry and an inexplicable love for command-line tools.

-### 📱 flatpak-setup.sh
+### 📱 flatpaks.json

 For when you need your Linux box to be flatter than a pancake but more powerful than a rocket ship.
-This script brings the magic of universal packages to your desktop faster than you can say "dependency hell."
+This inventory file brings the magic of universal packages to your desktop faster than you can say "dependency hell."

 ### ⚙️ system-setup.sh